 - PSU 1 & 2 see Nova73 power.
-Only one PSU is essential for operation; the second provides redundancy. - Router Module(s) MKII: - o ETHERNET A connects to the control surface. - o ETHERNET B connects to the Lawo control system network. - MADI, RAVENNA & DANTE connect to remote IO options such as DALLIS or Compact IO, or to external IO devices via tie-lines.
+Only one PSU is essential for operation; the second provides redundancy. - Router Module(s) MKII: - o ETHERNET A is unused on the Nova73. - o ETHERNET B connects to the Lawo control system network. - MADI, RAVENNA & DANTE connect to remote IO options such as DALLIS or Compact IO, or to external IO devices via tie-lines.